 should not allow our faith to erode to the point of extinguishing our flame,

-for how can we relight it?
-It is up to us to keep our hearts burning for
+for we cannot relight it.
+It is up to us to keep our heart burning for

 Jesus, who said in Mat 24-13, “He that shall endure unto the end, the same